In likely California recall, energizing Latino voters is key - WTMJ

 Luis Alvarado, a Republican strategist, said if a GOP candidate can separate themselves from the Trump brand there is an opportunity to make the case to Latino voters, particularly small business owners, that Newsom’s actions have harmed them.

-“If they’re successful in doing that then certainty the Latino vote could be persuaded to vote for the recall,” Alvarado said.
+“If they’re successful in doing that then certainly the Latino vote could be persuaded to vote for the recall,” Alvarado said.

 One of the leading Republican candidates for governor is Kevin Faulconer, a former mayor of San Diego, which is about one-third Latino.
 He doesn’t speak Spanish — nor does Newsom — but chose the local affiliate for the Spanish language network Univision for his first talk about his candidacy.